The Exhibition as Medium in the Bloc

 Prague, November 10–11, 2022

-This international conference is part of the Resonances project and reflects the spread of a new art-history discipline called "Exhibition Histories", which is a field of academic research that has been in existence for several decades.
+The international conference The Exhibition as Medium in the Bloc aims to reflect the spread of a new art-history discipline called "Exhibition Histories", which is a field of academic research that has been in existence for several decades.
 Its title is partly inspired by the book Networking the Bloc: Experimental Art in Eastern Europe 1965–1981, in which Klara Kemp-Welch examines the relationships that existed between artists in Eastern Europe and focuses on certain places where these actors networked and clashed on common platforms.
-It also draws on the five-year research of the VVP Research Centre of the Academy of Fine Arts in Prague, which focused on the history of exhibitions in Czech art from 1957 to 1999.
-The research was based on institutional and personal archives, magazines from that period and many other documents of these fleeting events.
+It also draws on the five-year research of the Academic Research Centre of the Academy of Fine Arts in Prague, which focused on the history of exhibitions in Czech art from 1957 to 1999.
 The findings are presented in the comprehensive publication by Pavlína Morganová – Terezie Nekvindová – Dagmar Svatošová, Výstava jako médium. České umění 1957–1999 [The Exhibition as Medium.
 Czech Art 1957–1999], Academy of Fine Arts, Prague 2020.

 The conference will address the following topics:

-The conference is part of the long-run research project, Resonances: Regional and Transregional Cultural Transfer in the Art of the 1970s realised in cooperation with Andrea Euringer Bátorová (Department of Art History of the Comenius University, Bratislava), Hana Buddeus (Academy of Sciences of the Czech Republic, Institute of Art History, Prague), Dávid Fehér, Zsófia Kókai, Emese Kürti, Zsuzsa László (Central European Research Institute for Art History (KEMKI) – Artpool Art Research Center, Budapest), and Magdalena Radomska (Piotr Piotrowski Center for Research on East-Central Europe at the Adam Mickiewicz University, Poznań).
+The conference is the third chapter of a four-part conference series organised in the framework of the project Resonances: Regional and Transregional Cultural Transfer in the Art of the 1970s.
+Resonances is a long-term research project realized in cooperation with Andrea Euringer Bátorová (Department of Art History, Comenius University, Bratislava); Lujza Kotočová, Pavlína Morganová, Dagmar Svatošová (Academic Research Centre of the Academy of Fine Arts, Prague); (Dávid Fehér, Emese Kürti, and Zsuzsa László (Central European Research Institute for Art History-KEMKI, Museum of Fine Arts, Budapest); Hana Buddeus (Academy of Sciences of the Czech Republic, Institute of Art History), and Magdalena Radomska (Piotr Piotrowski Center for Research on East-Central European Art at the Adam Mickiewicz University, Poznań).